japila-books/spark-sql-internals/docs/spark-sql-Analyzer-CheckAnalysis.md

 unresolved operator [o.simpleString]
 ```

-In the end, `checkAnalysis` link:spark-sql-LogicalPlan.adoc#setAnalyzed[marks the entire logical plan as analyzed].
+In the end, `checkAnalysis` spark-sql-LogicalPlan.md#setAnalyzed[marks the entire logical plan as analyzed].

 [NOTE]
 ====
 `checkAnalysis` is used when:

-* `QueryExecution` link:spark-sql-QueryExecution.adoc#assertAnalyzed[creates analyzed logical plan and checks its correctness] (which happens mostly when a `Dataset` is link:spark-sql-Dataset.adoc#creating-instance[created])
+* `QueryExecution` spark-sql-QueryExecution.md#assertAnalyzed[creates analyzed logical plan and checks its correctness] (which happens mostly when a `Dataset` is spark-sql-Dataset.md#creating-instance[created])

-* `ExpressionEncoder` does link:spark-sql-ExpressionEncoder.adoc#resolveAndBind[resolveAndBind]
+* `ExpressionEncoder` does spark-sql-ExpressionEncoder.md#resolveAndBind[resolveAndBind]

 * `ResolveAggregateFunctions` is executed (for `Sort` logical plan)
 ====